JoydeepMallick/My-Neovim-config-in-LUA/README.md

 2. This has been made considering Windows 10 user using neovim and shell by default is cmd, few functionalities to implement in powershell don't work as intended so commented out as of now.

-### One major problem in Neovim terminal when executing an exe file is that pasting Multiple lines in that exe file will simply concatenate them to one line causing errorneous output
+### ⚠One major problem in Neovim terminal when executing an exe file is that pasting Multiple lines in that exe file will simply concatenate them to one line causing errorneous output

 i.e.   copied block of code
 ```